Do the Right Thing

 The total runtime of Do the Right Thing is 120 minutes (2h 0m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 7.8/10, and global collection metrics, Do the Right Thing stands as a successful venture for the creators.
-It remains an essential piece of the 1989 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 7.8/10, and global performance metrics, Do the Right Thing is classified as a SUPER HIT.
+It remains an essential part of the 1989 cinematic calendar.

 Frequently Asked Questions